paf31/codemesh2016/ssff/SSFF.md

 # Tail Recursion

-**Recap**:

-A tail recursive function can either
+> A tail recursive function can either
+>

-- return a value
+> - return a value
-- or loop, modifying some function arguments
+> - or loop, modifying some function arguments

-at each step

----

-# Tail Recursion

-Well, let's reify those constraints as a data structure:
+Now let's reify those constraints as a data structure:

 ```haskell
 data Step a b